Turkish mob boss Peker questioned by Dubai police

 Peker, 49, rose to prominence in the 1990s as a gangland figure and was sentenced to 14 years in prison in 2007 for crimes including forming and leading a criminal gang.
 Political parties have sought to capitalise on the dispute, with the main opposition calling for Soylu to resign.

-In Peker's series of videos, he makes allegations regarding suspicious deaths, rape and drug dealing, and alleges links to officials close to Erdogan. read more
+In Peker's series of videos here, he makes allegations regarding suspicious deaths, rape and drug dealing, and alleges links to officials close to Erdogan.

 Olur said Peker had sought to move on to another country but was still in the United Arab Emirates.
 “This is not an arrest,” he said of the police questioning.
 “There was an invitation.”